 The Health Centre is open 24 hours a day during term-time, and is staffed by a Nurse at all times.
-We have a full time Receptionist and an evening Health Care Assistant who provide support for the Nursing team.
+We have two part time receptionists who ensure the Health Centre is supported from Monday to Saturday.
 During the night there is one Nurse on duty in the Health Centre.

-If pupils need to attend the Health Centre during the night, the HM or staff on duty should call ahead to the Health Centre with regards to the need to bring a pupil across and they will be expected to escort the pupil.
+If pupils need to attend the Health Centre during the night, the HM or staff on duty must call ahead to the Health Centre with regard to the need to bring a pupil across and they will be expected to escort the pupil.